How long does it take to get a radiology consult report back? Report Turnaround

-Yes!
+Yep!
 While it can be difficult for the patient to remove rings, studs, and other piercings, metal within and adjacent to the scan adds artifact, limiting the diagnostic ability of the scan.
 Removing metal allows you and your patient to get more for their time, money, and radiation.

 See our image guidelines for more.

 *While a thyroid collar can be helpful in other contexts, a collar here won’t eliminate radiation to the thyroid and usually makes adjacent areas of the scan (often the mandible and spine) non-diagnostic.
 The only way to use a thyroid collar without negatively affecting the lower scan quality is to position it a several inches below the lower scan border

 1. Make sure the machine won’t bump the patient, and instruct them not to move or swallow during the scan.

 2. Watch the patient during the scan.
 If you notice movement, stop the scan and restart.

 3. Before dismissing the patient, look through the scan to verify that the area of interest is within the scan and without significant motion.